xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 ### Changing the frame size

-  - Changing the packet length to 800: traffic drops
-  - Modifying the frame size to 800 doesnt match any of the ACE's
-  - For the traffic to match we need to configure an ACE with packet length 800-22 = 778 bytes, due to the reason stated above.
+Modifying the packet length to 800: traffic drops as the packet does not match any ACE.
+For the traffic to match we need to configure an ACE with packet length 800-22 = 778 bytes, due to the reason stated above.

 ![TrafficDrop.png]({{site.baseurl}}/images/TrafficDrop.png)